Benchmarking magnetized three-wave coupling for laser backscattering: Analytic solutions and kinetic simulations: Analytic solutions of linearized three-wave equations

 Without loss of generality, we can always choose to label the daughter waves such that $|v_2|\ge |v_3|$.
 Moreover, we can always choose a coordinate such that $v_2\ge0$.
 With these choices, $\Delta v = v_2-v_3\ge0$ is nonnegative.
-Solutions to $\mathsfbi{L}\ubalpha=0$ are different in forward ($v_3>0$ ) and backward ($v_3<0$) scattering cases.
+Solutions to $\mathsfbi{L}\ubalpha=\mathbf{0}$ are different in forward ($v_3>0$) and backward ($v_3<0$) scattering cases.

-Since the coupled-mode equation is linear, they admit exponential solutions that are simple to write down analytically but difficult to set up numerically.
-The exponential solutions are of the form $\alpha_2, \alpha_3\propto \exp(\gamma t + \kappa x)$ where the temporal and spatial growth rates satisfy
+Since the equations are linear, they admit exponential solutions that are simple to write down analytically but difficult to set up numerically.
+The exponential solutions are of the form $\alpha_2\propto \alpha_3\propto \exp(\gamma t + \kappa x)$ where the temporal and spatial growth rates satisfy